kimmy130507/godot-mod-overhaul-system/README.md

 ## Troubleshooting

 If a mod is invalid the loader marks it `[INVALID]` and skips it.
 Use `Simulate & Diff` to inspect errors.

+## License
+GMOS (Godot Mod Overhaul System) is licensed under the GNU General Public License v3.
+This license applies only to the GMOS tool and its source code.
+Mods and content created for use with GMOS may use any license chosen by their authors.